-The other option for making yellow lighter is to mix cadmium lemon yellow with your cadmium yellow or yellow ochre.
+Another option of what colors you can mix to make yellow lighter, is to mix cadmium lemon yellow with your cadmium yellow or yellow ochre.
 Cadmium lemon yellow is a bright but very light yellow color that will easily make your yellow lighter.

 Mixing a cool yellow can be a bit tricky because it can easily turn green.
 In the color chart below you will see blue mixed with yellow to mix a cool yellow color – which might seem a little bit confusing, as that is how green is also mixed…

-However, you just need to mix a small amount of blue with yellow to make it a cool yellow shade of color.
-If you mix too much into the yellow it WILL turn green – so just be sure to mix a very small amount of blue into your yellow.
+However, you just need to mix a small amount of blue with yellow to make it a cool shade of yellow.
+If you mix too much into the yellow color it WILL turn green!
+So just be sure to mix in a very small amount of blue into your yellow.

-When mixing green into your yellow, be sure to mix in a very small amount of green as well – just enough to make it cool.
-If your yellow does turn green then simply mix more yellow into your mixture.
+When mixing green into yellow, be sure to mix only a very small amount of green as well.
+Just enough to make it cool.
+If your yellow does end up turning green, simply mix more yellow into your mixture.

 You can also mute green by mixing in red.
-However, since mixing red into the mixture would make it warmer you can then mix more yellow and add a very small amount of blue.
-The trick is just not to add too much blue again to make the color green.
+However, since mixing red into the mixture will make it warmer.
+You can then mix in more yellow, and add a very small amount of blue.
+The trick is, just not to add too much blue again to make the color green.